 - Native C code designed for embedded use.

 - Single IO callback for hardware SPI interface.

 - No external dependencies.

 - Compact code size and minimal memory use.

 - Examples for the Raspberry Pi and STM32 with CubeMX.

-- Includes demo code for the most commonly used API’s.
+- Includes example code for most TPM2 native API’s.

 - Includes wrappers for Key Generation, RSA encrypt/decrypt, ECC sign/verify and ECDH.

 - Testing done using the Infineon OPTIGA SLB9670 module and LetsTrust TPM for Raspberry Pi.